By Paula Eder

 Fortunately, perfectionism is a learned behavior that you can unlearn.
 You were not born a perfectionist.
 So commit to understanding and overcoming perfectionism paralysis.
 Learn first-hand how much more pleasurable and productive your life can become!

 Three Strategies to Overcome Perfectionism:

 Identify the source of your perfectionist voice.
 Sit back and relax, closing your eyes.
-Tune into the voice of your perfectionist as if you were tuning in to a radio station from long ago.
+Tune in to the voice of your perfectionist paralysis as if you were tuning in to a radio station from long ago.
 Whose voices do you hear?
 Perhaps members of your family urged you to perform.
 Maybe teachers imposed unrealistic demands upon you.
 Then again, you may have modeled yourself upon someone who seemed larger-than-life, or whose standards were extreme.

 Write down perfectionist messages you give yourself.
 By writing down these messages, you can immediately identify the expectations that aren’t realistic.
 This is an important accomplishment in itself!
 Don’t bother trying to defend yourself.
 The perfectionist time goblin isn’t listening to you.
 Instead, envision yourself placing each message into a burlap sack, tying it securely, and burying it in a deep hole.
 Now, consciously replace each message with a realistic goal.

 Identify the underlying fear.
 You empower yourself every time you identify the source of your fear.
 Do you fear failure, fear success, or are you apprehensive about what will happen if you do succeed?